ppy/osu-wiki/wiki/Tournaments/RESC/2024/en.md

 #### Qualifiers

-1. Qualifier lobbies can be scheduled in the Discord server in the #scheduling channel.
+1. Qualifier lobbies can be scheduled in the Discord server in the `#scheduling` channel.
 Rescheduling a qualifier lobby can be done here as well.
 2. If a team doesn't show up to their qualifiers lobby, they may reschedule to any other lobby provided there is free space in that lobby.
 The hosts should be contacted if this is the case.
 If the team is able to play in the very next lobby, and there is space for them to do so, they should additionally contact the referee of that lobby.
 3. If a team fails to show up to any qualifiers lobby, they will be disqualified.
 4. If it is not possible for a team to make any of the scheduled lobbies, they may request a custom time for their lobby subject to staff availability and host's discretion.

 #### Bracket stage

-1. If the assigned time does not work with your team's schedule/you don't like it, please reschedule your match using the format from the pinned messages.
+1. If the assigned time does not work with your team's schedule/you don't like it, please reschedule your match using the format found pinned in the `#scheduling` channel on Discord.
-2. Reschedules will be accepted until 12hrs before the original time of the match, and only if you reschedule to a later time.
-If you reschedule to an earlier time, reschedules will only be accepted until 12hrs before the new time of the match.
+2. Reschedules will be accepted until 12 hours before the original time of the match, and only if you reschedule to a later time.
+If you reschedule to an earlier time, reschedules will only be accepted until 12 hours before the new time of the match.
-3. If you post a reschedule later than 12hrs before the original/new time, approval is subject to staff availability and host's discretion.
+3. If you post a reschedule later than 12 hours before the original/new time, approval is subject to staff availability and host's discretion.
 If no referee can be found for that time, the reschedule may be declined and your match will be played at the original time.
 Attempts at rescheduling to a different time are permitted.

 #### Conditional matches